stefanyralvgh/stefanyralvgh/README.md

 </p>

 <p align='center'>
   <em>Thank you for visiting my GitHub profile!
-I hope this information has helped you get to know me better and understand my experience and skills.
+I hope this information has helped you get to know me better.
 If you have any questions or are interested in collaborating on a project, please feel free to contact me.

 </em>
 </p>